zmclure/Web-Design-sessions/README.txt

-For my assignment 4, I created a very simple comment section where the user may log in as certain usernames to comment on a picture of my dog dressed up as a taco.
+I created a very simple comment section where the user may log in as certain usernames to comment on a picture of my dog dressed up as a taco.
 It makes use of session arrays to store usernames, passwords, and comments.

 Upon opening the website, the user will not be able to submit a comment because they have not chosen a username.